ISS News: New Date Announced for Crew-8 Return to Earth with Cosmonaut Grebenkin

 From top to bottom: NASA astronauts Jeanette Epps, Mike Barratt, Matthew Dominick, Roscosmos cosmonaut Alexander Grebenkin

 Weather conditions in the area of several splashdown zones off the coast of Florida remain unfavorable for the return of NASA's SpaceX Crew-8 mission from the International Space Station.
-Mission managers continue to monitor the weather conditions and will meet at 11:00 a.m.
-EDT on Saturday, Oct.
-19, for the next weather briefing.
+Mission managers continue to monitor weather conditions and will meet at 11:00 a.m.
+EDT on Saturday, October 19, for the next weather briefing.
 If weather conditions improve, NASA and SpaceX are now targeting no earlier than 3:05 a.m.
-EDT on Monday, Oct.
-21, for undocking from the space station.
+EDT on Monday, October 21, for undocking from the space station.

 NASA Press Service

 In 2024, as part of the cross-flights of Roscosmos and NASA, in which Grebenkin participated, Russia returned two American astronauts to Earth.
-All undockings from the ISS and landings took place as scheduled and without incident.
+All undockings from the ISS and landings took place as scheduled and in normal mode.

-For example, in June, the Soyuz MS-24 returned to Earth with an international space crew on board.
-Together with Roscosmos cosmonaut Oleg Novitsky and the first Belarusian cosmonaut Marina Vasilevskaya, NASA astronaut Loral O'Hara landed.
-And in September, as part of the cross-flight agreement, the Soyuz MS-25 with NASA astronaut Tracy Dyson and Russian cosmonauts Oleg Kononenko, Nikolai Chub landed in Kazakhstan, in the area of the city of Zhezkazgan.
+Thus, in June, the Soyuz MS-24 returned to Earth with an international space crew on board.
+Together with Roscosmos cosmonaut Oleg Novitsky and the first Belarusian cosmonaut Marina Vasilevskaya, NASA astronaut Loral O’Hara landed.
+And in September, as part of the cross-flight agreement, the Soyuz MS-25 with NASA astronaut Tracy Dyson and Russian cosmonauts Oleg Kononenko, Nikolai Chub landed in Kazakhstan, near the city of Zhezkazgan.

-ISS News: "Progress" is going according to plan, but the return of Crew-8 to Earth with cosmonaut Grebenkin has been postponed
+ISS News: "Progress" is on schedule, but the departure of Crew-8 with cosmonaut Grebenkin to Earth has been postponed

 Sources